Salaah01/almost-free-elk-analytics/README.md

 }
 ```

-3. Ensure that your local machine has the necessary permissions to read from the S3 bucket.
-Below is an example policy you can use:
+3. Grant your local machine the necessary permissions to read from the S3 bucket:

 ```json
 {